Sarakael78/43Mockup/docs/DOCUMENTATION.md

 - `financial_data.json` fetch fails: confirm the file is present in the project root and the dev server is serving from the project root.

-- Port conflicts: `run.sh` and `build.sh --serve` pick ephemeral free ports.
+- Port conflicts: `scripts/run.sh` and `scripts/build.sh --serve` pick ephemeral free ports.
 If you want a fixed port, run `npm run dev -- --port 5173`.

 - If the browser does not open automatically, copy the URL printed by the script and open it manually.